NSS-Robotics/website/README.md

-# NSS Robotics Website
+# Crimson Robotics Website

-The NSS Robotics Website Repo!
+The Crimson Robotics Website Repo!

 ## Viewing

-If you'd like to see the current version in development of the website you can check it out at https://nssrobodevs.gq
+To get at the current production version of the website head over to https://crimsonrobotics.ca

 ##